persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   .. image:: /user_manual/graphical_interface/probabilistic_analysis/probaModelBox.png
       :align: center

-A physical model contain only one probabilistic model.
+A physical model contains only one probabilistic model.

 At the creation of a probabilistic model, a new item named **Probabilistic model** is added in the study tree below the physical model item.